 I sold my hosting company to a private equity firm last year.
 They paid 4.2x revenue.
 Why?
-Hosting businesses print money when you understand the fundamentals.
+Hosting businesses print money once you grasp the fundamentals.

 Most people buying hosting have no clue how this industry works.
-Here's what running 250,000 customer accounts taught me about hosting.
+Here is what running 250,000 customer accounts taught me about hosting.

-You'll discover why some providers offer $3/month hosting.
+You'll see why some providers offer $3/month hosting.
 Others charge $500.
-The difference isn't what you think.
+The difference is not what you think.

 The Real Numbers Behind Hosting Profits

-Customer acquisition cost (CAC) determines everything in hosting.
+Customer acquisition cost (CAC) sets the tone in hosting.
 At ClearPath, our average CAC was $47 through organic search.
 Paid ads cost us $127 per customer.
 Industry average hovers around $85.

-Here's the kicker: hosting customers are incredibly sticky.
+Here is the kicker.
+Hosting customers are sticky.
 Our monthly churn rate was 2.1%.
 That means customers stayed 47 months on average.

 Private equity loves hosting companies for good reason.
 Smart providers focus on these metrics: